guimspace/fopus/README.md

    - `Photos.tar.xz.age` the encrypted archive
    - `Photos.tar.xz.age_aa`, `Photos.tar.xz.age_ab`, ... the pieces of the encrypted archive
    - `Photos.txt` a list of files processed in compression (plaintext)
+   - `label.txt` a label with a random UUID, timestamp and a checksum if label option is selected
-   - `SHA256SUMS.txt` hash of the files
+   - `CHECKSUMS.txt` hash of the files
-   - `SHA256SUMS.txt.minisign` signature of the hashes
+   - `CHECKSUMS.txt.minisign` signature of the hashes
- - `SHA1SUMS.txt` hash of files in `Photos-15e2ef83315/` to ensure that the data has not changed due to accidental corruption.
+ - `SHA1SUMS.txt` hash of files in `Photos-15e2ef83315/` to ensure that the data has not changed due to accidental corruption - if label option is not select.

 The directory `backup_yyyy-mm-dd` have file permission set to `700`.
 Regular files in `backup_yyyy-mm-dd/` have file permission set to `600`; for directories, `700`.